10 Signs You Have a Water Leak in Your Home

 9. Rusted Metal

 Have you found any nails in your walls that have gone rusty?
 This is a sign of dampness inside the walls.
-An untreated water leak could cause this damp.
+An untreated water leak could cause this damp space, as well as foundation issues.

 Other signs are rusty pipes in your plumbing.
-Older pipes made from galvanized steel will rust if they are leaking.
+Older pipes made from galvanized steel will rust if they are leaking; moreover, they will increase your water bill.
 If you spot any rusty pipes, you should investigate the area of leaks and replace them.

 10. Noisy Plumbing